Véronique Prince

-Véronique Prince, born in 1984 in Quebec, is a Quebec journalist specialized in politics.
+Véronique Prince (born 1984 in Quebec) is a Canadian journalist who specializes in politics.

 Biography

 Véronique Prince is a French-speaking Canadian journalist and parliamentary correspondent in Quebec since 2013.
 Currently on air at Radio-Canada as a national reporter, she covers Quebec politics.

 She began her career in 2005 at the age of 20.
 After a brief stint in Trois-Rivières for the TQS network, she covered Montreal news for three years on the show Le Grand Journal, hosted by Jean-Luc Mongrain.
 After the closure of TQS's news department in 2008, she joined the team at TVA Nouvelles and LCN for nine years.
 Initially a journalist for the public affairs show JE, she was then assigned to cover general news in the metropolis.

 Holding a bachelor's degree in political science from Concordia University, Véronique Prince also completed a master's in political science at Université Laval, alongside her journalism work.
 In 2019, she published the book Là, tout de suite?
-La gestion de crise gouvernementale à l'ère de l'instantanéité médiatique, based on her master's thesis,.
+La gestion de crise gouvernementale à l'ère de l'instantanéité médiatique, based on her master's thesis.
 She also holds a college certificate from the Collège radio télévision de Québec (CRTQ), as well as a college diploma from Champlain - St. Lawrence College.

-As a parliamentary correspondent, she participated in the coverage of three provincial election campaigns (2014, 2018, 2022) and two U.S. presidential nights,.
+As a parliamentary correspondent, she participated in the coverage of three provincial election campaigns (2014, 2018, 2022) and two U.S. presidential nights.
 At Radio-Canada, she presents her reports on Ici Télé and RDI news bulletins, while also contributing to radio as a journalist and columnist on Ici Première, in addition to writing articles for Radio-Canada.ca.
-In 2018-2019, she was president of the Québec Parliamentary Press.
+In 2018–2019, she was president of the Québec Parliamentary Press.